EleanorPermata/Test-Questions-Management-System/README.md

 ## ❗Overview

-The TQMS is a terminal-based system that allows academic admins, lecturers, and exam unit personnel to manage user accounts, questions, and exam papers efficiently.
-The system emphasizes modular programming, file-based data storage, and user-specific role functionality.
+The TQMS is a terminal-based academic system that allows admins, lecturers, and exam unit personnel to create and manage user accounts, questions, and exam papers efficiently.

 ## ❓How to Run
 1. Download all the files in repository.